Cottage Grove, Houston: History

-From the 1920's onward the neighborhood was a hub of activity.
+From the 1920s onward the neighborhood was a hub of activity.
 Insurance maps housed in the Houston Metropolitan Research Center show a bustling neighborhood full of homes, grocery stores, bars and other small businesses.

 Around 2005 many young professionals and empty nesters began settling in Cottage Grove.
 Earvin Smith, the civic club president, said that the resulting increase in taxes are forcing senior citizens with fixed incomes to leave the neighborhood.

 Around 2011 the company Houston InTown Homes planned to build new houses in the community.
 The first phase, consisting of 230 houses, would enlarge Cottage Grove by one third.

 Cityscape

 Cottage Grove is located inside the 610 Loop, in proximity to Memorial Park.
 The neighborhood is located between Shepherd Drive and Westcott Avenue, with Interstate 10 (Katy Freeway) running through the community.
 The streets in Cottage Grove are narrow.
 The neighborhood has few parking areas and few sidewalks.
 Mike Snyder of the Houston Chronicle said in 2009 that Cottage Grove does not have good drainage.
 The original houses in the neighborhood consisted of cottages.